brettwold/brettwold.github.io/_posts/2017-02-26-Angular2-Http-Auth-Interceptor.md

 ## Summary

-This post shows how to implement an interceptor extending the standard Angular2 Http class, that is capable of intercepting any requests ended with 401 failures and automatically refreshing an authentication token.
+This post shows how to implement an HTTP interceptor in Anuglar2 that extends the standard Angular2 Http class.
+It has shown how it can intercept any requests that result in 401 failures and automatically refresh an authentication token.

-This examples above are taken from a real Ionic2 application connecting to a bespoke API but this class should be capable of being used in conjunction with many modern APIs requiring authentication including OAuth or JWT style APIs.
+The examples above are taken from a real Ionic2 application connecting to a bespoke API but this class should be capable of being used in conjunction with many modern APIs requiring authentication including OAuth or JWT style APIs.